David Storl

 David Storl (born 27 July 1990) is a German track and field athlete who specialises in the shot put.
 He was successful on the youth and junior athletics circuit, winning gold medals at the World Youth Championships and World Junior Championships.
 Storl won his first senior medal, a silver, at the 2011 European Athletics Indoor Championships.

 He held the world junior record of 22.73 m with the 6 kg shot.
 His personal best with the senior implement is 22.20 m.

 He won the gold medal in the shot put competition at the 2011 World Championships in Athletics, and the Silver Medal at the 2012 Summer Olympics.

-Storl is one of only ten athletes (along with Valerie Adams, Usain Bolt, Veronica Campbell-Brown, Jacques Freitag, Yelena Isinbayeva, Kirani James, Jana Pittman, Dani Samuels and Faith Kipyegon) to win world championships at the youth, junior, and senior level of an athletic event.
+Storl is one of only eleven athletes (along with Valerie Adams, Usain Bolt, Veronica Campbell-Brown, Armand Duplantis, Jacques Freitag, Yelena Isinbayeva, Kirani James, Faith Kipyegon, Jana Pittman, and Dani Samuels) to win World Championship titles at the youth, junior, and senior levels of an athletic event.

 Storl uses the glide technique for shot putting.